Modulation and Data Rates in 802.11ac

 Responsible use of the 5GHz spectrum also needs to be considered, to avoid congestion for current and future users.

-This table gives raw airside data rates for a single stream (1×1 SISO).
-For 2×2 MIMO, double the data rates shown.
-For Net (user) data rates, these vary depending on traffic type and protocol.
-For WiFi usage, around 50% is generally available.
-For advanced streaming protocols such as CableFreeMAX, up to 80% is available.
+The table lists theoretical airside data rates for a single spatial stream (1×1 SISO).
+For 2×2 MIMO, multiply the listed rates by two.
+Actual net (user) data rates depend on traffic type and protocol.
+For typical WiFi usage, approximately 50% of the theoretical data rate is achievable.
+With advanced streaming protocols like CableFreeMAC, up to 80% may be available.

 Theoretical throughput for single spatial stream (in Mbit/s) | ||||||||||||